 Reduced cost and timing is the first advantage that catches the attention of many startups and SMEs developing apps.
 As previously shown, the hourly cost for a cross platform mobile developer was fairly less than for native mobile app developers.
 It is a tendency valid to the day.
-Not only the individual cost is less, but a company using crossplatform mobile development only needs one team of programmers, instead of several as for the native apps.
-Also, the crossplatform app development framework used to build a product takes less time than to build it on a native platform because it involves a single cycle of development.
+The individual cost is less, but a company using crossplatform mobile development only needs one team of programmers instead of several for the native apps.
+Also, the crossplatform app development framework used to build a product takes less time than building it on a native platform because it involves a single cycle of development.

-The code for crossplatform applications can be reused, which renders the development process more efficient.
+The code for crossplatform applications is reusable, making the development process more efficient.
 This way, in the app design stage, for instance, you only need to use one code for all platforms, saving precious time.

 Another important advantage is the integration of the crossplatform app with cloud hosting.
 This gives a lot of flexibility in managing the app with the help of plug-ins and extensions.
 Cloud-native apps can be easily built using nodeJS.

-Last, but not least – cross platform development provides an extended consumer reach for tech products.
+Last but not least – cross platform development provides an extended consumer reach for tech products.
 Having an app that can easily run on all available platforms means access to a wider market.
-The more people get to interact with your app, the more chances to secure paying users.
+The more people interact with your app, the more chances to secure paying users.

-But no matter how amazing cross platform app development sounds, you must also be aware of its downfalls, in order to learn how well it fits your business model.
+But no matter how amazing cross platform app development sounds, you must also be aware of its downfalls to learn how well it fits your business model.

 The biggest disadvantage, perhaps, is the difficulty of code design.
-Crossplatform app developers need to take into consideration a wide variety of exceptions when building the code so that the app would run on all devices and platforms.
+Crossplatform app developers need to consider various exceptions when building the code so that the app runs on all devices and platforms.
 Having a single code that comprises many different adaptions is a serious challenge.
 This may lead to difficulties in finding skilled enough talent to handle this kind of coding.
-This is when mobile app development services come in handy, as such dev companies already have a skilled team so that your company doesn’t need to hire extra talent.
+This is when mobile app development services come in handy, as such dev companies already have a skilled team, so your company doesn’t need to hire extra talent.

 Compared to the native apps, for which there are plenty of UX tools made available to programmers, the cross platform mobile apps make do with somewhat restricted options.
-This translates into a diminished user experience for cross platform apps, when compared to the native ones.
-For a startup or an SME starting to build an app, the way it is received by potential consumers is a key turning point.
+This translates into a diminished user experience for cross platform apps compared to the native ones.
+For a startup or an SME starting to build an app, the way potential consumers receive it is a key turning point.

 To avoid costly trials and errors, apps can be tested in their very initial stage, without even the need to build an MVP, by going through a design sprint workshop.
 This way, no matter the technology used, whether native or cross platform app development, you can learn early on what you need to tackle.